 Healthy Homemade Teriyaki Sauce

 The Recipe

-Homemade teriyaki sauce in a jar with teriyaki chicken meatballs in the background.
+Homemade teriyaki sauce in a jar with a spoon.

+Healthy Homemade Teriyaki Sauce